mindspore-lab/mindone/examples/opensora_cai/README.md

 Note that the training precision is under continuous optimization.

-#### Run on MindSpore 2.3
+#### Notes about MindSpore 2.3

-Training on MS2.3 allows much better performance with its new feautres such as kbk and dvm.
+Training on MS2.3 allows much better performance with its new feautres (such as kbk and dvm)

-To enable kbk mode on ms2.3 (which is highly recommended), please set
+To enable kbk mode on ms2.3, please set
 ```
 export MS_ENABLE_ACLNN=1
 export GRAPH_OP_RUN=1